-Why am I being asked to wear a mask/face covering?
+Why am I being asked to wear a face mask?

 COVID-19 may spread even when people do not have any symptoms.
-Asking healthy people to wear a mask/face covering helps prevent asymptomatic spread to other patients, clients, visitors and our healthcare providers.
+Asking healthy people to wear a face mask helps prevent asymptomatic spread to other patients, clients, visitors and our healthcare providers.